Banking basics

 The transfer of funds using an IBAN number for international payments within the euro area is secure.

-By using your IBAN, other people can deposit money into your account but cannot withdraw it.
+Other people can deposit money into your account using your IBAN.
+However, they cannot withdraw the money.
 Therefore no risk to the security of your funds.